“Mom, I’m bored!”

-If summer camp isn’t a feasible option, your patience may have peaked to the point where you’re tempted to jump ship and let the kids get glassy-eyed for hours in front of their screen of choice.
+If summer camp isn’t an option, your patience may have peaked to the point where you’re tempted to jump ship and let the kids get glassy-eyed for hours in front of their screen of choice.

 If you’re looking for another option, look no further than to your own backyard for enjoyable and affordable ways to have summer fun.
 Here are 6 budget-friendly backyard games to keep your kids busy having fun in your own yard.